The Gordon Memorial College Trust Fund

 Value of Award

-The average grant awarded to an individual applicant in 2012 was £3,500, but some grants were much smaller and some were larger.
+The average grant awarded to an individual applicant in 2012 was £3,500, but the value of the award varies.

 To be eligible for consideration for a GMCTF grant, you should:

 - have achieved in that degree a minimum Grade Point Average (GPA) of 3.3 out of 4.0, or a minimum of an upper second class degree (2.1), or equivalent international qualifications.

 - have good written and spoken English and provide evidence of a good score in a recognised English language test, e.g. ITELS or TOEFL.

 - approach two referees who can comment on their suitability for the award of a GMCTF grant, and ask each referee to send their comments on your application to the GMCTF by the due date (see the timetable).
 Please remember to refer your referees to the Information for referees section of the website.
 Your application will not be considered by the GMCTF without the letters of support from your referees, and it is your responsibility as the applicant to ask them to send these letters to the GMCTF.

 - provide information on the total annual cost of their chosen course, including all tuition and bench fees and maintenance costs, what proportion of these costs is available to the student and the source(s) of these funds, as well as the sum requested from the GMCTF.